 e.
 Lease – The vehicle is being used as a lease vehicle.
 Depreciation starts at this point.

 f.
 Pulled for Disposal – The vehicle, specifically a risk car, has been pulled from rental or lease use and returned to the main Budget location for turn back or pre-sale servicing.
 Third-party insurance coverage stops at this point.
-Depreciation automatically stops at this point
+Depreciation automatically stops at this point.

 g.
 Signed Off – The vehicle has been returned to the manufacturer under a turn back agreement.